Florence Merriam Bailey: Washington, D.C., and partnership with her husband

 The Baileys first traveled together in April 1900, when they took a carriage from Corpus Christi to Brownsville, Texas.
 They continued to travel together over the next 30 years, with Merriam writing as her husband conducted field studies for the Biological Survey.
 The most ambitious of these works was her 1902 Handbook of Birds of the Western United States, the companion volume to Frank M. Chapman's Handbook of Birds of Eastern North America.
 The field notes that Merriam took in her travels were turned into over 50 articles appearing in periodicals such as The Auk and The Condor.
 Between 1902 and 1919, a work by Merriam appeared in almost every volume of The Condor.
 Many of these focused on the prairie wildlife in North Dakota, where her husband spent the summers from 1909 to 1916.
 Her notes from this region were turned into 17 papers for The Condor.

 In 1917, the government asked the Baileys to create a visitor guide for the wildlife of Glacier National Park.
 Vernon contributed the sections on mammal life, while Florence wrote about the birds.
 Around this time, Edward William Nelson, chief of the U.S. Biological Survey, approached Merriam with a request.
 Wells Cooke had been in the midst of writing a survey on bird life in New Mexico before his unexpected death in 1916, and Nelson wanted Merriam to complete his work.
-While the manuscript for Birds of New Mexico was completed in 1919, many publishers were reluctant to take on the costs of producing an 800-page work with maps and illustrations, and the work was not released until 1928, when the New Mexico Department of Game and Fish agreed to print and distribute the work.
+While the manuscript for Birds of New Mexico was completed in 1919, many publishers were reluctant to take on the costs of producing an 800-page volume with maps and illustrations, and the book was not released until 1928, when the New Mexico Department of Game and Fish agreed to print and distribute it.
 Originally, the Biological Survey requested that both Cooke and Merriam be listed as authors, which Merriam resisted.
 Ultimately, her revisions to even Cooke's original work were seen as a significant enough contribution that she was listed as the sole author, with Cooke credited in the introduction.
 Two years later, Vernon Bailey published a companion piece to his wife's work, titled Mammals of New Mexico.